 Trees have so many benefits – capturing carbon, improving our well being, increasing property values – to name a few.
 Yet, Toronto continues to loose trees faster than they are being planted.
 Working for the City of Toronto, envision designed and facilitated four workshops where participants identified land uses that were conducive to more trees.
 The results of the workshops fed into the City’s work to double the tree canopy.

-Conflict Management and Collaboration Training
+Conflict Management, Team Building and Collaboration Training

 Emerging resource managers require more skills than ever these days, including working well in groups and being able to constructively address conflict. envision worked for Faculty of Forestry, University of Toronto in designing and leading graduate modules in conflict management/team building and collaboration.